 Meet the Team

-Sonya Lott, Ph.D. is a licensed psychologist in private practice in Philadelphia.
+Sonya Lott, Ph.D. is the founder and CEO of CEMPSYCH, LLC.
+She is also a licensed psychologist in private practice in Philadelphia.
 She specializes in helping individuals to transform their experience of pre-death, anticipatory, acute, and complicated grief.
 In the past, she has worked as a psychotherapist in outpatient, emergency, and long-term structured residential settings.

 She has a Ph.D. in Counseling Psychology from Temple University and an M.A. in Counseling Psychology from Ball State University.
 More recently, she completed advanced training in the diagnosis and treatment of Complicated Grief, at the Center of Complicated Grief at Columbia University’s Graduate School of Social Work.
 She is currently one of only two clinicians in the Philadelphia area, trained in this evidence-based treatment protocol.